cspannos/decentralized-pet-shop/README.md

 # Decentralized Pet Shop

 This Pet Shop is a proof-of-concept designed for 16 pets.
 It is not meant for deploymnt on the mainchain.
-It is adapted from the the [Truffle Pet Shop Tutorial](https://truffleframework.com/tutorials/pet-shop).
+It is adapted from the [Truffle Pet Shop Tutorial](https://truffleframework.com/tutorials/pet-shop).

 ## Background